 Blood pressure cuffs – the right size matters

-How can readings be distorted?
+How can the readings be affected?

 Special case: lipedema

-Wrist blood pressure monitor
+Wrist blood pressure monitors

 Conclusion